 Dean was honoured to be made an ambassador for the campaign 'Where's Your Head At?' recently and will use this opportunity to further discuss the importance of providing mental health support in every workplace.

 Dean has regularly stated he wants Watford to become a 'Wellbeing Town' where mental wellbeing in the norm and loneliness has no place to hide.

 As part of this ambition, Dean invited the Prime Minister to launch his Mental Health First Aid Scheme to train a thousand mental health first aiders with Watford Chamber of Commerce and local Churches, with the kind support of Camelot.

 If you would like to learn more about the scheme, please click below to find out more and register an interest.

 All Party Parliamentary Group

-Dean is the chair of this important new All Party Parliamentary Group which looks at the role of Digital Health and the future of technology in the NHS and beyond.
+Dean is the former Chair of this important All Party Parliamentary Group which looks at the role of Digital Health and the future of technology in the NHS and beyond.

 The group's fundamental aim is to connect Parliament with the health system, industry, academia, third sector, and civil society to provide insight and recommendations in the realm of digital health in the future.